Bowie, Texas: 2010 census

-As of the 2010 United States census, 5,218 people and 2,090 households, with 2,489 housing units, were in the town.
+As of the 2010 United States census, 5,218 people and 2,090 households, with 2,489 housing units, were living in the town.
 The population density was 945.6 people per square mile.
-The average household size was 2.32 persons and the average family size was 2.99.
+The average household size was 2.32 and the average family size was 2.99.
 The racial makeup of the town was 91.9% White, 0.2% African American, 1.0% Native American, 0.7% Asian, and 2.0% from two or more races.
 Hispanics or Latinos of any race were 11.6% of the population.
 The median income for a household in the town was $33,846.
 The per capita income for the town was $19,063.

 Education

 The town is served by the Bowie Independent School District and a branch campus of North Central Texas College.

 Airport

 Bowie Municipal Airport is a city-owned public airport of the town, located approximately 4 nmi northeast of the central business district.
 The airport has no IATA or ICAO designation.